vmware-tanzu/velero/master/aws-config.md

 > This path assumes you have `kube2iam` already running in your Kubernetes cluster.
 If that is not the case, please install it first, following the docs here: [https://github.com/jtblin/kube2iam](https://github.com/jtblin/kube2iam)

-It can be set up for Ark by creating a role that will have required permissions, and later by adding the permissions annotation on the ark deployment to define which role it should use internally.
+It can be set up for Velero by creating a role that will have required permissions, and later by adding the permissions annotation on the velero deployment to define which role it should use internally.

 1. Create a Trust Policy document to allow the role being used for EC2 management & assume kube2iam role:

     ```bash
-    cat > heptio-ark-trust-policy.json <<EOF
+    cat > velero-trust-policy.json <<EOF
     {
         "Version": "2012-10-17",
         "Statement": [